Rwn42/Pine/README.md

 You may have noticed there is a runtime with Pine. all it does is call the user defined main function and exit; instead of renaming the user function to _start.
 I did it this way because if Pine ever needs a runtime it is already set up.

-## Current TODO
-- [] clean up the IR to prepare for adding the rest of the language
-- [] save IR to file
-- [] add the rest of the current parsed language to IR

 ## Milestone 1
 **Native "Hello, World!" application**